Jack Hinton: Early life

-World War II
+Second World War

 At the outbreak of war, Hinton enlisted in the 2nd New Zealand Expeditionary Force (2NZEF), which was being raised for service abroad.
 He was posted to the 20th Battalion, under the command of Lieutenant Colonel Howard Kippenberger, and based at Burnham Military Camp.
 One of the older volunteers of the battalion, he was soon promoted to the rank of corporal, and not long after was made a sergeant.
 The battalion embarked for the Middle East as part of the 4th Infantry Brigade, 2nd New Zealand Division, in January 1940.

 Hinton was not always respectful of military authority.
 Shortly after the New Zealanders arrived in Egypt, he was commanding a squad practising on a rifle range when visited by the division's commander, Major General Bernard Freyberg, who asked him how the men were shooting.
 "How would you expect them to bloody well shoot?", replied Hinton, "not enough bloody rations, stinking heat and sand".
 Freyberg asked him to repeat the comment, which he did word for word.
 Freyberg took note of Hinton's name and instructed him to carry on.
 There was a subsequent increase in rations, while Hinton was advised by his company commander on how best to speak to senior officers.